 In any case, going deeper like this has an exponential effect on what you’re able to see.
 Going one magnitude deeper allows you to see almost THREE HUNDRED PERCENT more stars.
 Yes, you read that correctly.
 Let’s walk through that.

-In Manhattan, the light-pollution limited me to just 3rd magnitude, and that was only after midnight, after people stopped driving, turned off their house lights, and went to sleep.
-That’s just 283 stars total.
+In Manhattan, the light-pollution limited me to just 3rd magnitude, and that was only the most ideal light pollution conditions there (which can never be ideal): after midnight, after people stopped driving, turned off their house lights, and went to sleep.
+Third magnitude is just 283 stars total.
 Of course, half of those stars haven’t risen yet.
 Also, some percentage of that 283 you can never see because they’re too low down in the southern hemisphere and never rise above your southern horizon.
 So, at any one time, when I was observing from my rooftop in Manhattan, there were less than 100 stars in the sky.
-But let’s ignore that diminishment for now and stick with the total numbers.
+But for the purposes of this comparison, let’s ignore all of those diminishing factors and stick with the total number of stars at a given magnitude.

 If you drive to a dark site a few miles out into the boonies that lets you get to 5th magnitude visually (actually 5.49), there are now 2800 stars total you can see.
 If you drive way, waaaaaay out of town, to the darkest of dark sites, where 6th magnitude (6.49) is possible using just your eyes, that number increases to an incredible 8800 stars.
 This represents just about the absolute limits of human vision from dark sites here on earth, although some have claimed to see 7th mag visually from waaaaay out in the middle of nowhere.
 I, of course, hate those people.